Eminem: Before the Fame

 When Em hit ‘em with the Tupac line though, his own boys couldn’t help but to cheer for Em.
 Then Em sealed the deal with the “fake corduroy” line.

-The reason that was so funny was that the kids pants looked like corduroy but when you looked at them close you could see that they weren’t.
-His pants were made out of material that had alternating stripes that size of corduroy going down the leg.
+The reason that was so funny was that the kids pants looked like corduroy but when you looked at them closely you could see that they weren’t.
+His pants were made out of material that had alternating stripes the size of corduroy going down the leg.

 Just look at the emcee’s posture before Em spit his first line.
 He was standing there holding his breath.
 Then Em came with the heat and by the emcee’s reaction you can tell he knew it.

-The video above only shows one round between Em and Otherwise but they actually went three rounds before they gave it to Otherwise.
+The video below only shows one round between Em and Otherwise but they actually went three rounds before they gave it to Otherwise.
+Honestly.... after the first round they were both wack but in my opinion Em still got it.

 The Team Competition